peterbrittain/asciimatics/doc/source/rendering.rst

-A Renderer is simply an object that will return one or more text strings and associated colour maps in a format that is suitable for display using the :py:meth:`.paint` method.
+A Renderer is simply an object that will return one or more text strings and associated colour maps in a format that is suitable for display using the :py:meth:`~Screen.paint` method.
 This collation of text string and colour map is referred to as the rendered text.
 It might vary in complexity from a single, monochrome string through to many frames from an ASCII rendition of a colour video or animated GIF.